Yuxuanjojo/Telco-Customer-Churn/README.md

 ## By ranking the correlation coefficients, it can be seen that there are some dimensions that have no significant effect on user churn under different data categories ##

 ## Predict ##
 Since there are a total of 19 features that may affect user stickiness, the random forest model is chosen here for analysis.
-Since there is only one table and no data for training and testing the model, the data is first partitioned into training and testing classes, and then begin to modele.
+Since there is only one table and no data for training and testing the model, the data is splited into training and testing classes by train_test_split(X, y,random_state = 0), fit the model by .fit(train_X, train_y). finally check the reliablity by .score(train_X, train_y). seems that this is a good model to predict the churn of customers.